s183620/Group-15/A3/README.md

 ## 3A: Analyse use case

 1. Goal: Goal of the tool / workflow in one sentence. i.e. to support the user to calculate the total total cost of the project.

+"The goal is to support calculations of indoor climate in terms of heatloss over the external contruction, to insure the building complies the building regulation."

 2. Model Use (Bim Uses): Please refer initially to the Mapping BIM uses, use cases and processes section in this document.

+The tools can be used by a broad group of engineers, but is design for the MEP engineers specialized in indoor climate.
+Due to the specific requirements regarding indoor climate in the building regulation, these calculations can have essential meaning for both the overall design and the construction use cases.
+It should also be considered in relation to other use cases, since it can have a smaller impact upon those.

 ## 3B: Propose a (design for a) tool / workflow